All Episodes

 Tell us about that.

-The great vetting process that they've been talking about, how the extreme vetting of the Obama administration.
+And I want to spend a second really on the vetting process, the great vetting process that they've been talking about, how the extreme vetting of the Obama administration.

-And you know, most people I haven't heard anybody talk about what this process actually is.
+And, you know, most people, I haven't heard anybody talk about what this process actually is.

 It is an absolute joke.